selfdefined/web-app/11ty/documentation/development.md

 We are using [Eleventy](https://www.11ty.io/) to generate the site based on the given definitions.
 As a module bundle we use Parcel.

+We’ve compiled a list of [contribution guidelines](https://github.com/selfdefined/web-app/blob/prod/CONTRIBUTING.md) to make it easy for you to start work on the project.

 ## Setup

 You will need to have Node and Git installed on your machine.
 To start developing please create a fork of the [root repository](https://github.com/selfdefined/web-app).